-It can be said that properly understanding the Thai wai – knowing when to use it, how to use it and who with – is a huge step in understanding the way Thai society works.
+It can be said that properly understanding the Thai wai – knowing when to use it, how to use it and with who – is a solid step towards understanding the way Thai society works.

 The key to delivering the correct wai is to remember this basic rule: The social inferior always receives the lower wai, and the social superior always receives the higher wai.

-For example, you might see a Thai person return a wai to a child out of fun or affection, but as a foreigner you shouldn’t, and instead should stick to the guidelines set out below.
+For example, you might see a Thai person return a wai to a child out of fun or affection.
+But as a foreigner it is advisable not to do this, and instead stick to the guidelines set out below.

-I have also noticed that in more rural areas of Thailand, the thumbs tend to be brought up towards the face in a more pronounced manner, and the chin and nose rested on top of the thumbs as the head is lowered – regardless of the status of the person being waiied.
+However, traditionally, and more so seen in rural areas these days, the back of the thumbs tend to be brought upwards toward the face (nose area) in a more pronounced manner, and the nose rested on top of the thumbs – often regardless of the status of the person being wai-ed.

 Who to Wai & How?

-1. Someone of equal status or when you are unsure of someone’s status.
+1. Someone of equal status or when you are unsure of someone’s status:

-2. Someone of lower status than you.
+2. Someone of lower status than you

 3. Someone of higher status than you.